alerdam/Steerit-Gesture-Controlled-Virtual-Steering/README.md

 ### Description

-This project is a real-time hand gesture control system for driving applications.
-It uses a webcam and machine learning to interpret human hand movements, converting them into continuous steering and acceleration values.
+Steerit is a real-time gesture control system for driving simulations, using Keras and MediaPipe to convert hand landmarks from camera input into continuous steering and acceleration signals.

 ### Key Features